Many people prefer to keep a certain amount of cash in their investment portfolio, especially when investing for 5 years or less.

 How to Build a CD Ladder

-You decide how many years you want to invest, and that becomes the length of your ladder.
+You decide how many years you want to invest, which becomes your ladder’s length.
 Each year you invest is like a “rung” on a ladder.
-Take the money you have to invest and divide it over the number of years you plan to invest – so if you have $25,000 and plan to invest over 5 years, you’ll invest $5,000 in 5 different CDs with increasing maturity dates.
+Take the money you have to invest and divide it over the years you plan to invest – so if you have $25,000 and plan to invest throughout five years, you’ll invest $5,000 in five different CDs with increasing maturity dates.
 For example:

-After your first year, the first rung of your ladder matures, and each of your other CDs take a step down on the ladder.
-The 2-year CD now has one more year to maturity, the 5-year CD now has four years left til maturity, etc.
+After your first year, the first rung of your ladder matures, and each of your other CDs takes a step down the ladder.
+The two-year CD now has one more year to maturity, the five-year CD now has four years left to maturity, etc.

-The money from your 1-year CD that just matured can be re-invested into the open rung of your ladder, which in this example is your 5-year rung, by purchasing a new 5-year CD.
-If you need to use the money for something else, you can, which is why the CD ladder is more liquid than simply putting the full $25,000 into a single CD for a long period of time.
-Each year, you have access to money and can make investment decisions based on the market, and your own unique financial needs at that time.
+The money from your one-year CD that just matured can be reinvested into the open rung of your ladder, which in this example is your five-year rung, by purchasing a new five-year CD.
+If you need to use the money for something else, you can, which is why the CD ladder is more liquid than simply putting the full $25,000 into a single CD for a long period.
+Each year, you have access to money and can make investment decisions based on the market and your unique financial needs.

-If interest rates increase, each time your CD’s mature, you have the opportunity to re-invest in a new CD to take advantage of that higher rate.
-Because you’re always replacing the highest “rung” of your ladder (the CD with the longest maturity date), you’ll always be taking advantage of the highest interest rates available at the time you’re investing.
+If interest rates increase, each time your CDs mature, you have the opportunity to re-invest in a new CD to take advantage of that higher rate.
+Because you’re always replacing the highest “rung” of your ladder (the CD with the longest maturity date), you’ll always be taking advantage of the highest interest rates available when you’re investing.
 Alternatively, if they decrease, you still have money invested in CDs with the previously higher interest rates, minimizing the amount of money you’re investing in lower interest certificates.

-In addition to the benefit of taking advantage of interest rates with secure investments like certificates of deposits, by setting up multiple certificates that mature annually, you’ll always have access to some of your money in case something unexpected should occur.
-You don’t want to withdraw money from certificates of deposits before their maturity date because of the penalties and loss of earnings involved.
+In addition to taking advantage of interest rates with secure investments like certificates of deposits, by setting up multiple certificates that mature annually, you’ll always have access to some of your money in case something unexpected should occur.
+You don’t want to withdraw money from certificates of deposits before their maturity date because of the penalties and loss of earnings.

 CDs and savings accounts are guaranteed investments.
-As long as your bank is backed by the FDIC, then your Certificate of Deposit (CD) or savings account is a guaranteed investment and will not lose money.
-If you are investing for the short term and have a good idea when you will need the money, then a CD is not a bad way to go.
+As long as the FDIC backs your bank, then your Certificate of Deposit (CD) or savings account is a guaranteed investment and will not lose money.
+If you are investing for the short term and have a good idea of when you will need the money, then a CD is not a bad way to go.

 If you want to earn more interest than most savings accounts and anticipate only needing some of the money at any given time, then I would recommend building a CD ladder.
 CD ladders will give you access to your money on a regular schedule – either annually or monthly, depending on how you set up the CD ladders.

-The example used above is a 5 year CD ladder, but you could just as easily build a 12 month CD ladder, ensuring you have access to your funds once a month instead of once a year.
-The other benefit of CD ladders is that if you have to break the CD, you only pay a couple months interest, which usually isn’t a big deal.
-It certainly isn’t as bad as losing a large portion of your principle as can happen in the stock markets, or having your money tied up in real estate.
+The example used above is a five-year CD ladder, but you could just as easily build a 12-month CD ladder, ensuring you have access to your funds once a month instead of once a year.
+The other benefit of CD ladders is that if you break the CD, you only pay a couple of months’ interest, which isn’t a big deal.
+It certainly isn’t as bad as losing a large portion of your principal, as can happen in the stock markets or having your money tied up in real estate.

 Don’t Take on Too Much Risk if You Know When You Will Need the Money

 Many people shake their heads at the idea of calling a CD an investment, since it is tied to a savings account and will, at best, keep pace with inflation.
-The hey is understanding your investment goals.
+The key is understanding your investment goals.
 CDs are good when you need liquidity at a known time.
-A Certificate of Deposit will give you access to your funds when you need them, and still earn more than putting your money into a savings account.
+A Certificate of Deposit will give you access to your funds when needed, and you still earn more than putting your money into a savings account.